New RBS boss McEwan tasked with restoring bank to health

 “It’s really important for the UK economy to have this bank back up and running,” McEwan said.
 “It’s a major responsibility for me to guide this organization to focus very strongly back on our customers and I‘m looking forward to that opportunity.”

-RBS shares are valued at 407p on the government’s books but are trading well below that level.
-A sale of the government’s shares is therefore likely to be at least a year away, unlike at Lloyds, where the government is set to start selling its shares soon.
-Hester said he believed RBS could be in shape for privatization by late 2014 “provided there aren’t new hurdles that arise”.
+He will be paid an annual salary of 1 million pounds, less than the 1.2 million Hester received.
+McEwan said he did not want to be considered for an annual bonus for the remainder of 2013 or for 2014.

-RBS made a pretax profit of 1.4 billion pounds ($2.1 billion) in the six months to the end of June, from a loss of 1.7 billion a year before.
-That was below the average analyst forecast of 1.6 billion pounds and its shares were down 3.3 percent at the market close leaving taxpayers sitting on a paper loss of 10 billion pounds.
+“We take the swift replacement as a signal of the government’s urgency to take RBS closer to the end game when the Treasury can exit its holding profitably,” said Chirantan Barua, analyst at brokerage Bernstein.

-McEwan will be paid an annual salary of 1 million pounds, less than the 1.2 million Hester received.
-He said he did not want to be considered for an annual bonus for the remainder of 2013 or for 2014.
+RBS said its capital strength continues to improve and expects to reach a core capital ratio under full Basel rules of more than 9 percent by the end of this year.

 Editing by David Holmes